RichardDanielOliva/PythonDataCollectionAndProcessingCourseProject/README.md

 #### 1. def get_movies_from_tastedive(movieName, key="ExampleKey"):
 #### IMPORTANT NOTE: You will need a key to get the request for the TasteDive API.
 For default, I provided my personal key.
 Please, be careful we that.
 It should take two input parameter, a string that is the name of a movie or music artist and the API key's.
 The function should return the 5 TasteDive results that are associated with that string; rigth now it only get movies, not other kinds of media.
 It will return a python dictionary with just one key, ‘Similar’.
+#### 2. def extract_movie_titles(movieName):
+Extracts just the list of movie titles from a dictionary
+#### 3. def get_related_titles(listMovieName):
+It takes a list of movie titles as input.
+It gets five related movies for each from TasteDive, extracts the titles for all of them, and combines them all into a single list.
+Don’t include the same movie twice.
+#### 4. def get_movie_data(movieName, key="ExampleKey"):
+It takes in one parameter which is a string that should represent the title of a movie you want to search.
+The function should return a dictionary with information about that movie.
+#### 5. def get_movie_rating(movieNameJson):
+ It takes an OMDB dictionary result for one movie and extracts the Rotten Tomatoes rating as an integer.
+If there is no Rotten Tomatoes rating, return 0.
+ #### 6. get_sorted_recommendations(listMovieTitle):

+ ## Authors/authors:
+Richard Daniel Oliva Denis. danielolivadenis@gmail.com

+Course material: University of Michigan in Coursera.
+You can find more information at https://www.coursera.org/learn/data-collection-processing-python/home/welcome